zoisite-rb/zoisite-rb/guides/source/generators.md

 end
 ```

-Finally, we need to tell Rails to use the `my_helper` generator instead of the
+Finally, we need to tell Zoisite to use the `my_helper` generator instead of the
 built-in `helper` generator.
 For that we use `config.generators`.
 In
 `config/application.rb`, let's add: